 9. Felucca, Egypt

 The felucca has been a primary transportation of the Nile for centuries.
-You can still spot its gracious flowing along the Nile like it has been since the Pharaohs Era.
+You can still spot its gracious flowing along the Nile as it has been since the Pharaohs Era.
 The felucca offers a unique experience, one you won’t find on a cruise liner or a ferry.
 It’s a lot calmer than a motorboat and it offers a rural camping vibe.

 10. Matatu, Kenya